nesl/AI-Collab/README.md

 #### Note

-To allow the HTTPS self-signed certificate to work:
+To make the HTTPS self-signed certificate work:
 1. Run **server_command**
 2. Access through the web browser to the address provided by the HTTPS server and accept the certificate
 3. Try again running **server_command** and it should work!